practicingruby/elemental_ruby/manuscript/001_nature_of_objects.md

-In this example, we've used a freshly created Ruby object as a building block and imbued it with the behaviors of a combination lock by defining certain functions on it.
-Each function performs a procedure, possibly doing some manipulation of the object's internal data, such as its locked status or stored password.
+In this example, we've used a freshly created Ruby object as a building block and imbued it with the behaviors of a combination lock by defining certain methods on it.
+Each method performs a procedure, possibly doing some manipulation of the object's internal data, such as its locked status or stored password.
 However, looking at the implementation is a bit like looking at the tumblers of a mechanical lock: it tells you a lot about how it works, but isn't